cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 To perform a cooperative check, the main character declares their action and the supporting character declares their assistance.
-The supporting character\'s skills must be relevant to the task at hand.
+The supporting character's skills must be relevant to the task at hand.

 The supporting character then makes a check against the same target number -5 as the main character.
-If the supporting character\'s check is successful, the target number for the main character\'s check is reduced by 2, representing the assistance provided.
+If the supporting character's check is successful, the target number for the main character's check is reduced by 2, representing the assistance provided.

 However, there are limitations.
 Only one character can help at a time.